Allocating Human Oversight in AI-Enabled Analytics: Algorithm Design and Regret Analysis

 \subsection{UCB Index Construction}

 In practice, $A_q$ is unknown.
-The key role of the LLM is to produce cheap paired predictions $f(X)$ so that each costly human label immediately yields a variance-relevant residual sample $\tilde Y=Y-f(X)$.
-For each question $q$, let $n_{q,t}$ be the number of human labels collected up to round $t$, and let $\widehat A_{q,t}$ be the unbiased sample variance of $\{\tilde Y_{q,i}\}_{i=1}^{n_{q,t}}$:
+The key role of the LLM is to produce cheap paired predictions $f(X)$ so that each costly human label immediately yields information about the tuned residual $\tilde Y(\lambda)=Y-\lambda f(X)$.
+In the PPI++ construction used here, both the tuning coefficient and the tuned residual variance are learned online from the same paired observations.
+For each unit $q$, let $n_{q,t}$ be the number of human labels collected up to round $t$, and define

+where $\widehat{\Cov}_t$ and $\widehat{\Var}_t$ are empirical centered moments based on the $n_{q,t}$ paired samples collected for unit $q$ (using denominator $n_{q,t}$ in the covariance/variance ratio).
+If the empirical variance in the denominator is zero, we set the ratio in Eq.~\eqref{eq:lambda_hat_main} to zero; this convention is immaterial on the high-probability event used in the analysis, where the denominator is bounded away from zero after initialization.
+Let $\widehat A_{q,t}(\hat\lambda_{q,t})$ be the sample variance of the tuned residuals: